survivejs/react-book/manuscript/05_implementing_todo.md

 }
 ```

-To make it easy to grow the code, we treat possible todo items as a list of objects.
-We then map through them and generate `TodoItem` for each.
-During the process we set `key` for each list item.
-This is property React requires in order to render each item to correct place during each render pass.
-React will warn you if you forget to set it.
-In addition we pass the task in question to our `TodoItem` as a property.
+We will use a special feature of JSX in form of `{}`.
+Within these braces we can mix JavaScript with JSX.
+In this case we will render a bunch of `li` elements.
+Each contains a `TodoItem`.
+In order to tell React in which order to render the elements, we'll set `key` property for each.
+It is important that this is unique or otherwise it won't be able to figure out the correct order.

 If everything went correctly, you should see a list with three `Learn Webpack` items on it.
 That's almost nice.
-To make `TodoItem` render its property correctly, we'll need to tweak its implementation a little bit like this:
+The problem is that we haven't taken `task` property in count at `TodoItem`.
+We'll need to tweak its implementation like this:

 ```javascript
 render() {